openenergymonitor/emonhub/conf/interfacer_examples/Fronius/readme.md

 # Fronius WebAPI Interface #

 This is an interface for Fronius Inverter and power meters.
-This interfacer extracts data using the Fronius Webapi published on there website.
+This interfacer extracts data using the Fronius Webapi published on thier website.
 It utilises three api calls to extract 3 sets of data from the URL's  /solar_api/v1/GetPowerFlowRealtimeData.fcgi
                 /solar_api/v1/GetInverterRealtimeData.cgi
                 /solar_api/v1/GetInverterInfo.cgi
-The webapi returns data in json format adn the readings are extracted from those responses.
+The webapi returns data in json format and the readings are extracted from those responses.

 Tested with Fronius Symo 5.0-3-M inverter & Fronous smart meter 63A .